-— Otherwise, the responding MLD shall indicate rejection of the proposed TID-to-link mapping by setting to either 133 (DENIED_TID_TO_LINK_MAPPING) or 134 (PREFERRED_TID_TO_LINK_MAPPING_SUGGESTED) the Status Code in the TID-to-link Mapping Response frame The responding MLD may suggest a preferred TID-to-link mapping by setting 134 (PREFERRED_TID_TO_LINK_MAPPING_SUGGESTED) the Status Code in the TID-to-link Mapping Response frame and including the TID-to-link Mapping element in the TID-to- link Mapping Response frame.
+— Otherwise, the responding MLD shall indicate rejection of the proposed TID-to-link mapping by setting to either 133 (DENIED_TID_TO_LINK_MAPPING) or 134 (PREFERRED_TID_TO_LINK_MAPPING_SUGGESTED) the Status Code in the TID-to-link Mapping Response frame and including link specific Reason Codes to the TID-To-Link Mapping element.
+The responding MLD may suggest a preferred TID-to-link mapping by setting to 134 (PREFERRED_TID_TO_LINK_MAPPING_SUGGESTED) the Status Code in the TID-to-link Mapping Response frame and including the TID-to-link Mapping element in the TID-to- link Mapping Response frame.

+If a TID-to-link mapping request is rejected as allowed by in 35.3.7.1.4 (Mandatory TID-to-link mapping procedure), the previously established TID-to-link mapping shall remain unchanged.

-An MLD may suggest a preferred TID-to-link mapping to a peer MLD by sending an unsolicited TID-to- link Mapping Response frame that includes the TID-to-link Mapping element and sets the Status Code to 134 (PREFERRED_TID_TO_LINK_MAPPING_SUGGESTED).
+An MLD may suggest a preferred TID-to-link mapping to a peer MLD by sending an unsolicited TID-to- link Mapping Response frame with the Dialog Token field set to 0 that includes the TID-to-link Mapping element and sets the Status Code to 134 (PREFERRED_TID_TO_LINK_MAPPING_SUGGESTED).
 An MLD shall not send an unsolicited TID-to-link Mapping Response frame that includes the TID-to-link Mapping element and sets the Status Code to 0 (SUCCESS).

 If indicated by a peer MLD, an MLD should take into account the preferred TID-to-link mapping when it initiates a new TID-to-link mapping.
 In addition, an AP MLD should take into account the traffic flow(s) affiliated with the non-AP MLD and the capabilities and constraints (if any) of the non-AP MLD.